kryptco/www/static/src/blog/_posts/2018-08-30-krypton-zero-trust-infrastructure.md

 - The extension signs messages with it's session key `c_priv_key`, Krypton can verify these requests with `c_pub_key` from *step (1)*
 - The extension then sends an *encrypted and signed* `extension_hello` request to acknowledge receipt of `s_pub_key` and ask the Krypton app to confirm the pairing (*step (3)* above).

 > If some other client completes *step (2)* first, Krypton will timeout while waiting to receive a `extension_hello`.
-In the case of a timeout, the user would be told try again.
+In the case of a timeout, the user would be told to try again.
 They would pair again by re-initiating the pairing process which would cause both the app and the extension to generate new session key pairs.

 ### 4: krypton_hello